 In the domain of action, an essential first step is doing nothing, when that is the best we can do.

 - During the next half-century and more, my race must continue passing through the severe American crucible.
 We are to be tested in our patience, our forbearance, our perseverance, our power to endure wrong, to withstand temptations, to economize, to acquire and use skill; in our ability to compete, to succeed in commerce, to disregard the superficial for the real, the appearance for the substance, to be great and yet small, learned and yet simple, high and yet the servant of all.
-[Booker T. Washington, The Future of the American Negro: “Solution of Cheap Cotton“]
+[Booker T. Washington, “Address to the Harvard Alumni Dinner” (1896)]

 - Formed to live with such an imperfect being as man they ought to learn from the exercise of their faculties the necessity of forbearance: but all the sacred rights of humanity are violated by insisting on blind obedience; or, the most sacred rights belong only to man.
 The being who patiently endures injustice, and silently bears insults, will soon become unjust, or unable to discern right from wrong . . .
 [Mary Wollstonecraft, A Vindication of the Rights of Woman (1792), Chapter 5.]

-Before we even begin to work on affirmative virtues like generosity or responsibility, we will devote this week and the next to establishing a framework for what we will not do.
+Before we begin to work on affirmative virtues like generosity or responsibility, we do well to establish a framework for what we will not do.
 No doubt I could look back on my own childhood as a guidepost, if I could see it objectively enough to evaluate it along these lines.
 My children will be delighted to know that I remember their childhoods better than my own, and so I will use one or both of those as a framework for this discussion – no mentioning of names but you know who you are.
 I noticed that the first order of business in the moral training of children is to get the little critters’ attention.
 With some children – again, no names will be mentioned – this can be a prolonged and difficult undertaking.
 The object is to conform the child to certain standards of behavior, such as not throwing a tantrum when one does not have one’s way.
 This is known as forbearance, an art the parent is practicing while waiting for the child to learn it.
 Done successfully, it sets the framework for many years during which the once-child lives a productive and responsible life.

 Real